zabracks/SmartThings_Hub-Based_TP-Link-Plugs-Switches-Bulbs/README.md

 d.
 Interfaces to an OPTIONAL TP-LinkBridge device handler.
 This DH allows checking the operational status of the TP-LinkServer.js applet and also allows a reboot of the PC from SmartThings.
 The TP-LinkBridge is NOT required.

+# Compatibility with Version 2.3 Device Handlers and Node.js applet

+a.
+New (version 3) device handlers.
+Excpet for the HS110, these device handlers are compatible with the prevision version (2.3) of the 'TP-LinkServer.js applet.
+The console will log some errors on communications timeout; however, the error will not affect the device and does not forward to the SmartThings cloud.

+b.
+Previous (version 2.3) device handlers.
+The previous set of version 2.3 device handlers are compatible with the version 3.0 'TP-LinkServer_v3.js' applet.
+No errors were recorded in final testing.

+c.
+HS110 device handler ('TP-Link_HS110_v3.groovy').
+The new HS110 is only compatible with the new (version 3) 'TP-LinkServer.js' applet.
+Using the previous version will cause errors and miscalculations.

 # Pre-requisites:

 A bridge device running node.js and the TP-LinkServer applet.
 This device must be on continuously.
 Examples: